-If you have HIV/AIDS, you are able to receive one annual diagnostic and evaluation service (DES) visit.
+If you have HIV/AIDS, you can receive one annual diagnostic and evaluation service (DES) visit.
 The DES will consist of a medical and psychosocial assessment.
 You must select the DES provider from an approved list of sites, but the provider does not have to participate with your MCO.
 The MCO is responsible to assist you with this service.
-The State and not your MCO will pay for your HIV/AIDs related blood tests.
+The State and not your MCO will pay for your HIV/AIDS-related blood tests.